The Star Named EOS Review

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle, Photography

 Gorgeously drawn flower fields in lush detail accompanied by a voiceover of a caring mother extending her hand in a surreal landscape is how The Star Named EOS begins.
-Gentle keystrokes alongside her narration ease you into the perspective of the main character Dei, who seems to be having a flashback at this moment.
+Gentle keystrokes alongside her narration ease you into the perspective of the main character, Dei, who seems to be having a flashback at this moment.
 It is easy to instantly appreciate the beautiful art style and animation with the brief character shown.

 From the minds of Behind The Frame: The Finest Scenery, a game in which you are a painter in the middle of her creative process and in search of a great opportunity in her career, there are many parallels in regards to both the charming puzzles and dazzling art style.
-Silver Lining Studio, the developers, have attained that unique formula clearly.
+Silver Lining Studio, the developers, have clearly attained that unique formula.
 For those who finish The Star Named EOS and crave more dashing personal narratives, it is worth looking into that previous entry as well.

 The art of a great puzzle game is one in which every puzzle is related in a way to the story it is trying to tell, and The Star Named EOS understands this assignment clearly.
 From utilizing your camera in distinct ways to having a compass guide your way through each level, all puzzles seem specifically made to advance the story, give you context, or understand each character more intimately, which makes them a joy to figure out.

-As the beginning title cards appear, the recommendation “Use headphones for the best experience” urges players to immerse themselves as best as possible.
+As the beginning title cards appear, the recommendation "Use headphones for the best experience" urges players to immerse themselves as best as possible.
 And with good reason.
-The original soundtrack created for The Star Named EOS shines, as each stage has its particular set of music, from curious piano strokes to elevating violins, and a theme song with lyrics and a caressing voice that embodies the essence of the profound narrative.
+The original soundtrack created for The Star Named EOS shines, as each stage has its particular set of music, from curious piano strokes to elevating violins and a theme song with lyrics and a caressing voice that embodies the essence of the profound narrative.

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle

 Counting with the voice of voice actor Suzie Yeung of Final Fantasy 7 Rebirth fame, the few lines of dialogue make them feel extremely valuable.
-As the audio in general, from the sound design to the voices spoken it feels like it underwent special care, and it shows.
+As for the audio in general, from the sound design to the voices spoken, it feels like it underwent special care, and it shows.
 A multidisciplinary dialogue between different forms of art in which the benefit is to the player.

 Before each chapter, there is a heartwarming narration by Dei's mother that encourages him when it all seems aimless.
 To gently lull a child to sleep with wondrous ideas of a fantastic tale from the moon and the stars while gently explaining to them the dangers of the world is a fragile subject to tackle, but The Star Named EOS successfully manages to do so.

 Depending on which chapter you are in the game, the main menu changes accordingly, from a shining bright train track to a decidedly darker hue at other points.
-Reconnecting with nature and the stars, the pouring of hot coffee exquisitely drawn, and a train track with a long history waiting to be discovered, each story beat has something for everyone, and will keep you guessing through to the end.
+Reconnecting with nature and the stars, the pouring of hot coffee exquisitely drawn, and a train track with a long history waiting to be discovered, each story beat has something for everyone and will keep you guessing through to the end.

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle, Photography